Shauna Shapiro: Publications

 Shapiro has published over 150 peer-reviewed journal articles and book chapters.
-Additionally, Shapiro (along with Linda E. Carlson) is the co-author of the texts The Art and Science of Mindfulness: Integrating Mindfulness into Psychology and the Helping Professions and (along with Chris White) of "Mindful Discipline: A Loving Approach to Setting Limits and Raising an Emotionally Intelligent Child."
+In addition, Shapiro is the co-author (with Linda E. Carlson) of the 2009 book, The Art and Science of Mindfulness: Integrating Mindfulness into Psychology and the Helping Professions, and co-author (with Chris White) of the 2014 book, Mindful Discipline: A Loving Approach to Setting Limits and Raising an Emotionally Intelligent Child.